IJuanTM/simpl/add-ons/auth/README.md

 **Manual Method (If needed):**

-1. Copy all addon folders to your `src/` directory
+1. Copy all add-on folders to your `src/` directory
-2. Manually merge conflicting files by following the inline `@addon-*` markers in the addon files
+2. Manually merge conflicting files by following the inline `@addon-*` markers in the add-on files
 3. Follow the post-installation steps above

 ## Requirements